Margaret Delacourt-Smith, Baroness Delacourt-Smith of Alteryn

-Margaret Rosalind Delacourt-Smith, Baroness Delacourt-Smith of Alteryn, JP (née Hando) (5 April 1916 – 8 June 2010), known as Lady Delacourt-Smith from 1967, was a British Labour politician.
+Margaret Rosalind Delacourt-Smith, Baroness Delacourt-Smith of Alteryn, Baroness Delacourt-Smith, JP (née Hando) (5 April 1916 – 8 June 2010) was a British Labour politician.

 Biography

 Margaret Rosalind Hando was born in 1916.
 Her father, Fred Hando, was an artist, writer and headmaster.
-Hando was married to politician Charles Delacourt-Smith.
+Margaret Hando married politician Charles Delacourt-Smith.
 The couple changed their surname of Smith to Delacourt-Smith by deed poll in 1967, the same year Delacourt-Smith entered the House of Lords.

-She was created a life peer is her own right as Baroness Delacourt-Smith of Alteryn, of Alteryn in the County of Gwent on 5 July 1974.
+She was created a life peer in her own right as Baroness Delacourt-Smith of Alteryn, of Alteryn in the County of Gwent on 5 July 1974.

 She died on 8 June 2010, aged 94.